cspwcspw/Yet-Another-Energy-Monitor/README.md

 ##  Sensing, and making sense of a CT Clamp SCT-013-030

-The current sensing clamp I have is a Banggood device, http://statics3.seeedstudio.com/assets/file/bazaar/product/101990028-SCT-013-030-Datasheet.pdf   This project uses an Arduino Uno clone.
+The current sensing clamp I have is a Banggood device, http://statics3.seeedstudio.com/assets/file/bazaar/product/101990028-SCT-013-030-Datasheet.pdf   This project uses an Arduino Uno clone, and also an ESP32.

 If we believe these device specs (I am somewhat skeptical), the response is 1V per 30Amps.
 Is this 1V peak-to-peak, Amplitude, Average, or RMS?